Team-on/UnityBuildManager/README.md

 ### Changelog general
 ![Changelog general](HelpScreenshots/3.png)
 This is changelog foldout.
-You need to close it, to access builds window back.
+You need to close it, to get access to builds window back.
 Here you can do 2 things.
  - 1) Write Readme.txt file.
 This file will be included to build folder for standalone platforms.
  - 2) Keep and update changelog.
 It will automatically parse and created nice looking file that ill be included to build folder for standalone platforms.